Malaysian Idol: Overview

 In Malaysian Idol, auditions were held for the top finalists.

-The first season was hosted by Phat Fabes ("Phat") and Sharifah Aleya.
+The first season was hosted by Soo Kui Jien and Sharifah Aleya.
 However, for the second season, Jien's new co-host was Cheryl Samad.
 Malaysian Idol was also unique in presenting in a bilingual English/Malaysian format, Jien representing a large portion of the English dialogue and the Malaysian part primarily Aleya/Samad which would have been of aid to Paul Moss' appearance on the show.

 In a nutshell, the Malaysian Idol competition follows the Idol Series' main concept.
 All rounds of competition are broadcast on television.
 Contestants who aspire to be singers sign up and audition for the preliminary round in front of three judges (refer Judges below).
 Successful candidates enter the next round.
 In the next phase, Idol contestants perform individually and in a group.
 This round of elimination is also known as the "Theatre Elimination" Round (equivalent to American Idols Hollywood Round) and their fate is again decided by the judges.
 The last phase involves weekly performances in front of an audience.
 The person with the fewest votes (as sent in by the audience throughout Malaysia through SMS and telephone calls) for each week, is eliminated.
 After each performance the judges will give their feedback; however they do not determine whether the contestant should stay or go.
 This goes on until the Malaysian Idol has been selected.